 Canine Cushing's Causes and Diagnoses

-Cushing's Disease (hyperadrenocorticism) can be hard to diagnose and many older dogs can display symptoms of it.
-Some dogs may not meet the criteria for diagnoses based on laboratory testing depending upon the stage of the disease.
+Cushing's disease (hyperadrenocorticism) can be hard to diagnose, and many older dogs can display symptoms of it.
+Some dogs may not meet the criteria for diagnosis based on laboratory testing depending on the stage of the disease.
 Based on symptoms, a veterinarian may diagnose "probable Cushing's" and have the patient repeat testing in a period of time.
-The three primary causes of Cushing's Disease include a small pituitary tumor (most cases), an adrenal gland tumor or the long-term use of high dose steroids.
+The three primary causes of Cushing's syndrome in dogs include a small pituitary tumor (most cases), an adrenal gland tumor or the long-term use of high-dose steroids.
 The result is that the body overproduces cortisol.

 Does Your Dog Have These Symptoms?

-Symptoms of Canine Cushing's Disease may be varied and seem unrelated.
-Dogs may display some of the following symptoms resulting from the production of too much adrenal hormone:
+Symptoms of canine Cushing's disease may be varied and seem unrelated.
+For example, if it looks like your dog has a pot belly, a common symptom of Cushing’s, an evaluation of other symptoms may be required to determine the exact cause.
+Dogs may display some of the following canine Cushing’s disease symptoms, resulting from the production of too much adrenal hormone:

 *Added Value To Help Your Pet Get the Best Results

 Diet is a very important issue for pets with canine Cushing’s.
 Feeding your pet a hypoallergenic diet that supports liver health can improve symptoms.
 Many pets with Cushing's disease have a long history of allergies.
 When you buy the Canine Cushing's Disease Support Supplement, please include your dog's diet on the order form at checkout.
 Ask Ariel will include FREE diet tips on the packing slip that comes with the product directions.

 Canine Cushing's Support Ingredients: